valerio98-lab/DQL_multirotor_landing/Update README.md

 # DQL_multirotor_landing

-Implementation of Double Q-Learning with Curriculum Learning for autonomous UAV landing on a moving platform.
-The approach decomposes the landing task into sequential sub-tasks and applies state-space discretization to improve learning efficiency and maneuverability.
+Implementation of Double Q-Learning with Curriculum Learning for Autonomous UAV Landing on a Moving Platform using NVIDIA IsaacLab for Realistic Physics and Simulation.

 ## Settingup with uv and VSCode on Linux